 Armin Betz

-In 1994 he decided to become self-employed and founded a personnel consultancy in Munich, where he has been driving development and expansion for over 20 years.
-As managing director, his industry focus is naturally on the automotive world as well as mechanical and plant engineering.
+In 1994, he decided to become self-employed and founded a personnel consultancy in Munich, where he has been driving development and expansion for over 20 years.
+As Managing Director, his industry focus is naturally on the automotive world as well as mechanical and plant engineering.

 These are scientifically derived and presented in the book "Eignungsdiagnostik im Praxiseinsatz".